FTC11940/2024-2025-RoadRunner-IntoTheDeep/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/docs/notes_scoy.md

+# Non Driving Actions

-# IntakeSubsystem.java
+## IntakeSubsystem.java
-* Power intake motor (grabber wheel) forward direction, no position
-* Power intake motor (grabber wheel) reverse direction, no position
+- [x] Power intake motor (grabber wheel) forward direction and reverse direction (no position)
-* Power intake motor off
-* Set arm servo to specific position for intake
-* Set arm servo to specific position for release
+- [x] Set arm servo to specific position for intake and for release

-# SlidesSubsystem.java
+## SlidesSubsystem.java
-* Power slides motor forward to slide out to specific position
-* Power slides motor reverse to slide in to specific position
+- [x] Set slides motor forward to slide out to a specific position and reverse to slide in to a specific position
-* Power slides motor off
-* Power slides motor incrementally for testing purposes
+- [x] Power slides motor incrementally for testing purposes

-# ClimbSubsystem.java
+## ClimbSubsystem.java
-* Power climb motor forward/up direction to specific position
-* Power climb motor reverse/down direction to specific position
+- [ ] Power climb motor forward/up to a specific position and reverse/down to a specific position
-* Power climb motor off
+- [ ] Power climb motor off

-# BucketSubsystem.java
+## BucketSubsystem.java
-* Set bucket servo to specific position for intake
-* Set bucket servo to specific position for release
-* Set bucket servo to specific position for travel
+- [ ] Set bucket servo to a specific position for intake, release, and travel

-# BucketDumpSubsystem.java
-* Power bucket dump motor reverse direction to specific position
+- [ ] Set bucket dump motor reverse direction to specific position
-* Power bucket dump motor off